diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 ---

-*As a note aside I want to say thank you to all those friends and family who have been supporting us during these 5 years, during the good times and specially the thought ones.
+*As a note aside I want to say thank you to all those friends and family who have been supporting us during these 5 years, during the good times and specially the tough ones.
 Also thank you to all the clients we had in these 5 years for trusting our team for your projects.
 Diacode wouldn't have be possible without you.*